TrashPandaCode/reports/ia-final/main.typ

 The didactic concept behind Dumpster Diving is built on the principle of learning through playful problem solving.
 The project aims to teach fundamental computer animation concepts—such as object relations, loops, and control flow—by embedding them in a visual, interactive environment that uses a narrative-driven puzzle game featuring raccoons and trash cans as central characters.

-The Target Audience for Dumpster Diving include students in the Computer Animation (CA) module at the University of Applied Sciences Cologne, aswell as independet interested learners, who typically have limited prior knowledge of programming and copmputer animation.
-The tool is designed to be accessible to beginners, while also providing depth for those with some experience in computer animation concepts.
+// refer to target audience and how our didactic concept is based on that

 The pedagogical design is rooted in constructivist learning theory @papertMindstormsChildrenComputers1993, which holds that learners build new knowledge through active experimentation and interaction with their environment.
 In Dumpster Diving, players construct logic visually using node-based programming, a method that aligns with cognitive apprenticeship @collinsCognitiveApprenticeshipTeaching1989, as it externalizes thought processes and encourages scaffolding of increasingly complex concepts.

-Each level progressively introduces new tools and mechanics, where learners revisit familiar ideas with increasing sophistication.
+Each level introduces new tools and mechanics progressively, where learners revisit familiar ideas with increasing sophistication.
 Initial levels are simpler and focus on basic computer animation principles, while later challenges require creative synthesis of learned skills - often without explicit instruction - encouraging learners to test, iterate, and debug their solutions.

 The use of narrative and playful interaction fosters an emotional connection between the player and the raccoon character, that supports engagement and learning.
 Through dialogues, humor, and in-world challenges, the game creates a sense of companionship and narrative continuity, which can enhance intrinsic motivation by making tasks feel personally meaningful and emotionally resonant @deciIntrinsicMotivationSelfDetermination1985.